infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 ROW EXPLANATIONS
 1) report_list.csv - Each row describes an SSR or a PSR.
-2) salt_cont_author.csv - Each row is an occurrence of one author authoring an article.
+2) salt_cont_author.csv - Each row is an occurrence of one author authoring a report.
 3) inclusion_net_edges.csv - Each row represents an inclusion of a PSR in an SRR.
 4) potential_inclusion_link.csv - A matrix showing systematic reviews in columns and primary studies in rows.
 Cells with "p" denote where primary study reports were potentially eligible for systematic review reports, according to the publication date of the primary studies and the dates of last search in systematic reviews.
 This data was collected from Trinquart et al. (2016).
 5) systematic_review_inclusion_criteria.csv - Each row is the inclusion criteria of a systematic review report.